- Cedar Street Builders owner Dan Porzel built a modern, energy-efficient farmhouse.

 - Porzel built the first certified Passive House in Indiana for he and his family.

 - The Nixon Road house in Indiana was designed by architect David Rausch.

 When property owners Kelsey and Tyler Johnston set out to build their new modern farmhouse in rural Indiana, they knew they wanted an energy-efficient house with a simple, clean design that didn’t waste space.
 They turned to Cedar Street Builders to do the job.

-Building to passive house standards wasn’t easy, though.
+Building to Passive House standards wasn’t easy, though.
 There was a learning curve for some.
 “We did a lot of things contractors in the area were not used to, but we stuck with it and were lucky to find some good subs that were also up for the challenge,” Porzel says.
-It was Cedar Street Studios’ first project with David Rausch Studio, though the builder and architect are collaborating again now.
+It was Cedar Street Studios’ first project with David Rausch Studio, though the builder and architect collaborating again soon after.

 Porzel says he’s perhaps most proud of keeping the project on budget while pulling off the architect’s beautiful design.

 “They put a lot in our hands when they hand those drawings over to us, and we had a good, collaborative relationship throughout the project that made it easy to bounce questions off of each other along the way.”
 The Johnstons were also very involved throughout the project, from planning to interior design to bring their dream house to life.

 The Nixon Road project is 1,900 square feet above grade, plus a 960-square-foot full unfinished basement.

 The house includes 2.5 bathrooms and a detached, two-car garage with a workshop area.